Father-Son theology (FST) is built on the foundational truth that we should see God as Father and ourselves as His children.

 I owe a great debt to each of these Christian traditions, having been raised as a child in Classical Christendom, then later, discipled and firmly planted in Reformed thought as a young adult.

 Because Father-Son Theology is a long, extensive work, some readers may be tempted to jump ahead to different portions.
 Jumping around may lead to misunderstandings because the thoughts are developed progressively throughout these volumes.
-If you are one prone to jump ahead, please, at the very least, read Volume I, Sections A & B, so you can first identify the fundamental errors of Western theology that are being corrected throughout Father-Son Theology.
+If you are prone to jump ahead, please read Volume I, Sections A & B, so you can first identify the fundamental errors of Western theology that are being corrected throughout Father-Son Theology.

 Some readers may react negatively to the title, Father-Son Theology.
 Using male terminology (Father-Son) may cause concern for those who long for a gender-neutral theology.